otrv4/otrv4/otrv4.md

       does not send any further messages.
     * Sets his Public Shared Prekey from his User Profile as `our_shared_prekey.public `.
-    * Verifies that `(Y, B)` in the message are the ones already sent in the published Prekey message and remain unused.
     * Verifies the Non-Interactive-Auth message.
 See [Non-Interactive-Auth Message](#non-interactive-auth-message) section.
 2. Retrieve ephemeral public keys from Alice: